XNiiNJA/Project-Anemoi/README.md

 Now, read that first sentence again.
 Hopefully it makes sense.

+If you use these points to get the radius, then simplify this equation, the resulting equation is: sqrt( (Tx * Mx + Ty * My)^2 / (Tx^2 + Ty^2)) = r

+This simplified equation will be much nicer to your processor than the above two equations.

 Also, keep in mind, this is all happening in a very small timeslice.
 The motor will probably only use a little bit of the circle we calculate here.
 On the next go around of the code, it will all be calculated again.

 #####Part Three: Finding rotation arc angle for each motor.